-Hospital QIP participants will be provided a preliminary report that outlines final performance for all measures except Readmissions before final payment is distributed (see item 1 below).
+Hospital QIP participants will be provided a preliminary report that outlines final performance for all measures (except Readmissions) before final payment is distributed (see item 1 below).
 If during the Preliminary Report review period a provider does not inform PHC of a calculation or point attribution error that would result in potential under or over payment, the error may be corrected by PHC post-payment.
 This means PHC may recoup overpaid funds any time after payment is distributed.
-Aside from this, post-payment dispute of final data described below will not be considered:
+Aside from this, post-payment disputes of final data, as described below, will not be considered: